hjoliver/cylc-doc/src/tutorial/scheduling/index.rst

 Scheduling
 ==========

-This section looks at how to write workflows in Cylc.
+This section shows how to write workflows in Cylc.

 .. toctree::
    :name: rug-scheduling-toc